apostrophecms/docs/docs/reference/module-api/module-overview.md

 Everything following the `~` becomes part of an `import` statement during the build process.

 If you need to convert your icon(s) to Vue components, you can use any of the icons in the `vue-material-design-icons` as a template for constructing a simple wrapper.

+At the present time, the same icon cannot be registered under two names (that is, it can't be registered as `my-icon` and as `core-icon` if they both refer to the same icon).
+Since this can be inconvenient and requires checking the `globalicons.js` file to make sure you are not registering a duplicate, we plan to correct it in an upcoming release.

 ## Initialization function